Published: 11 April 2022 by Carl Weston

 Now, you might think that representations are unlikely.
 And that everyone will be as enthusiastic about your new licensed premises as you are.
 Unfortunately, experience says something very different.

-In fact, post Covid-19, local residents seem to be more vocal than ever about the opening of new licensed premises.
-For example, a premises licence application (we were not involved) for a new, high end Italian restaurant in Nottingham, which was on a high street with 7 other bars / pubs / restaurants, received 23 objections from highly vocal residents; all concerned over possible noise problems and general disruption.
+In a recent example, a premises licence application (our licensing solicitors we not involved) for a new, high-end Italian restaurant in Nottingham, which was on a high street with 7 other bars / pubs / restaurants, received 23 representations (objections) from highly vocal residents; all concerned over possible noise problems and general disruption.

 The result?
 The application ended up going to a licensing hearing, where the premises licence was granted, but with reduced operating hours and a condition banning the use of the large rear garden.
 And most operators know that using outdoors spaces, such as large rear gardens, can significantly increase your takings and profits.
-So, although the applicant obtained the premises licence and could start trading, this looks like a real missed business opportunity.

 Other restrictive conditions you might get lumbered with as a result of representations include: